 ROSEN, A RESPECTED AND LEADING FIRM, Encourages Rent the Runway, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – RENT

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Rent the Runway, Inc. (NASDAQ: RENT) pursuant and/or traceable to the Company’s initial public offering conducted in October 2021 (the “IPO”) of the important January 13, 2023 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Rent the Runway, Inc. RENT pursuant and/or traceable to the Company's initial public offering conducted in October 2021 (the "IPO") of the important January 13, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Rent the Runway securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.